All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/windows.md

 ## Troubleshooting

-### Error: 'docker' could not be found in this WSL 2 distro.

-If you are using Docker Desktop, make sure to start it before calling any docker command from inside WSL.
-Docker also needs to have the WSL integration option activated.

 ### Recommendation: Do not run as root user

 For security reasons, it is highly recommended to not run OpenDevin as the root user, but a user with a non-zero UID.